G4bar/Backend_Assignment/README.md

 This application is configured for deployment on Railway.

-1. Fork or clone this repository
-2. Connect your GitHub repository to Railway
+1. Connect your GitHub repository to Railway
-3. Railway will automatically detect the configuration in `railway.json` and deploy the application
+2. Railway will automatically detect the configuration in `railway.json` and deploy the application
-4. Set up the required environment variables in Railway project settings:
+3. Set up the required environment variables in Railway project settings:
    - `SECRET_KEY`: For JWT and application security
    - `DATABASE_URL`: Your database connection string
    - `ADMIN_SECRET`: Secret key for admin user creation